runrig-coop/hedgerows/notes.md

             > as the aids, in delivering nature's offspring:
             > use-values.<sup>[[source]](https://theanarchistlibrary.org/library/murray-bookchin-the-ecology-of-freedom#:~:text=That%20Marx%20and,offspring%3A%20use%2Dvalues)</sup>

+    - David Graeber & David Wengrow, _The Dawn of Everything_
+      - General thesis that societal structures of governance and organization are not deterministic and have changed fluidly over human history according to the culture and collective decisions of each society within its own millieu.
+      - Property
+        - Roman law and property absolutism
+        - Locke's labor theory of property
+        - property as sacred right (car analogy)
+        - North American "Protestant Foragers"
+      - References to original research on indigenous forms of communal land tenure.
+        - Marcel Mauss, potlach and gift economies
+        - Christopher Boehm, actuarial intelligence
+      - Three Elementary Forms of Domination
   - Social Choice Theory
     - Kenneth Arrow, who directly influenced the work of Akerlof, Spence and Stiglitz on information asymmetries (see further below), as well as Sen.
     - Amartya Sen & Martha Nussbaum's work on [capability approach](https://en.wikipedia.org/wiki/Capability_approach) to